Home

 Flanger FLL

 An analog flanger based on an MN3207 BBD.
 I suspect this pedal to be a close to exact copy of the FL-9 from the 9-series.
+The FLL was reissued in the form of the SF10 Swell Flanger which uses the sam printed circuit board.

 Graphic EQ GEL